AmyOShea/MS3-Cocktail-Hour/TESTING.md

 ![testing from user stories](static/images/README/Testing/testing-07.png)

-Once they have clicked it, they wil be rediredcted to the upload page:
+Once they have clicked it, they will be redirected to the upload page:

 ![testing from user stories](static/images/README/Testing/testing-08.png)